redsappan/redsappan/README.md

 **I'm currently learning programming on C++**
 **In the future I would like to create various with C++🍁**

-My Profile Site (Create on Jekyll by Github Pages)
+My Profile Site (Created with Jekyll and Github Pages)
 https://redsappan.github.io/